Venom War: Prelude

 Dylan Brock tells of how he went to a place beyond death and encountered a being who introduced itself as the Eventuality and spoke in his father's voice, telling him that he could ask it five questions.
-When he asked it if the Venom symbiote reunited with Eddie, it showed him a vision of him as Venom defeating an opponent and stating "We are Venom".
+When he asked it if Venom reunited with Eddie, it showed him a vision of him as Venom defeating an opponent and stating "We are Venom".
 When he asked how to stop him, the Eventuality stated that he would know when he was older and he saw a vision of himself when he was older, telling Dylan that he would get through this.

 Eddie Brock has become unstuck in time, along with Bedlam, Meridius, Tyro, and Wilde.
 Meridius tries to kill Eddie, but Tyro transports the former to prehistoric times, where he bonds with a Tyrannosaurus.
 While Eddie states that they will find Meridius again, Tyro tells him that he may find them first.
 Knowing that if Dylan keeps Venom, Earth will become Venom in the future that Meridius was trying to create, Eddie nominates himself to help set him straight since he is the only one with a body.
 Back in the present, Venom reveals that Lee Price has been revived as a zombiote and arrives at Peter Parker's apartment.
 After Dylan has a nightmare about Doctor Doom, he is visited by his future self, who he initially believes to be Eddie.

-After shooting Carnage with a mysterious anti-symbiote weapon, Flash Thompson confronts Liz Allan, who has become Misery.
+After shooting Carnage with a mysterious anti-symbiote weapon, Flash Thompson confronts Liz Allan, who has become Misery after bonding with parts of Carnage and Anti-Venom.
 She tells him that she will explain the Misery symbiote to him later, as they must flee before the police arrive.
 The next day, Flash attends a support group and receives a call from someone who invites him out for a drink as Carnage reunites with Cletus Kasady's clone.
 At a pub, Flash meets with Liz, who tells him about Misery and why she was at the building where he fought Carnage, which has reformed over time.
 At Investar, Carnage massacres its employees and, two weeks later, attacks a crowd of his followers at Ashford Park as soldiers armed with anti-symbiote weapons attempt to kill him.
 Carnage abducts a soldier and learns that the "K-Chemical" weapons were made by Alchemax.

 Meanwhile, Black Widow and the Widow symbiote infiltrate an Alchemax facility and steal a symbiote-killing serum.